 Now in my previous article on training (that can be found here:)

 In Step 1, I talk about building your tactic first, and then your training.
-I decided to link a few articles from the site for good tactics to use, but what if you want something more creative?
+I decided to link a few articles from the site for good tactics to use.
+However what if you want something more creative?
 What if you wanted to create a new tactic or something unique?

-In this article I’ll talk you through how to create a tactic from scratch, from player instructions to mentalities and hopefully it all ties in with the training article and everything becomes a bit easier!
+In this article I’ll talk you through how to create a tactic from scratch, from player instructions to mentalities.
+Hopefully it all ties in with the training article and everything becomes a bit easier!

 Step 1: Tactics vs Players

-Whenever I meet people that play football manager, one of the first questions I ask them is ‘Do you base your tactics around your players or do you base your players around your tactics?’
+Whenever I meet people that play football manager, I usually ask the following question.
+‘Do you base your tactics around your players or do you base your players around your tactics?’.
 Do you go into a team with the idea ‘I’m going to play a 4-4-2 whether they like it or not, or do you work out which players play best in which position and base a tactic around that?

 I’ve had varying response from the question with varying degrees of success.
-Some even say that the player rating system is awful anyway as many players can play in roles that aren’t well suggested in game (But that’s for another rainy day).
+Some even say that the player rating system is awful.
+This is because many players can play in roles that aren’t well suggested in game (But that’s for another rainy day).
 However I’ve found that the general consensus is the answer to that question is in fact, both.

 When joining a new club, or re-evaluating over the summer period.
-I will often pick out 3/4 vital players in my team (excluding the goalkeeper) and try to loosely base a tactic around them.
+Firstly I will often pick out 3/4 vital players in my team (excluding the goalkeeper).
+Then I try to loosely base a tactic around them.